emily-palaska/mosaic/results/synthesis/query1x.md

 ## Script Variables
 - print:<br>
 >The variable print is used to print the correlation matrix of the input data.
 It is used to check
+- q:<br>
+>The variable q is the number of components used in the PLS regression model.
+It is used to
 - np:<br>
 >The np variable is a Python package that provides a large collection of mathematical functions and data structures.
 It
-- pls1:<br>
->pls1 is a PLSRegression object which is used to perform PLS regression.
-PLS regression
-- q:<br>
->The variable q is the number of components used in the PLS regression model.
-It is used to
 - n:<br>
 >The value of n is 1000 which is the number of samples in the dataset.
 - Y:<br>